 We really like the design of this 2-in-1 Chromebook as well, all subtle greys and thin bezels, and it's lightweight enough to sling in a rucksack very easily.
 There are plenty of other models in the Asus Flip line, so be sure to check them all out in your search for the best 2-in-1 laptop around.

-Very appealing looks, superb specs... what's not to like about the Dell XPS 13 2-in-1?
+Very appealing looks, superb specs... what's not to like about Dell's XPS 13 2-in-1?
 The standard XPS 13 is a fine laptop in its own right, but this 2-in-1 version folds right over as well – perhaps most useful in tent mode, when you want to prop it up to enjoy some video streaming content in the evening.
 You get a device that's sleek, light, and capable of managing everything you need it to do.